 If you can’t get online you can close your account over the telephone by calling 0345 1200 300 (please make sure you have your account number to hand).
 Call volumes are much higher than usual at the moment and so you may have to wait some time to get through to someone.

-If you miss more than 12 monthly payments (or weekly equivalent), you’ll lose the right to buy shares at the fixed Option Price, but you’ll still be able to get your savings back.
+In normal circumstances the maximum number of contributions you can defer is 12 and if you miss more than 12 monthly payments (or weekly equivalent), you’ll lose the right to buy shares at the fixed Option Price, but you’ll still be able to get your savings back.